 Don't open your Twitter app to share that brilliant Tweet.
 Odds are, you'll end up distracted, wasting valuable time instead of getting back to work.
 Let Zapier for Alfred post that next message for you automatically instead for distraction-free social media.

 Need to lookup data from your work apps with Alfred?
-Start out with these Zap templates to quickly get notified—then once you've turned them on, edit the Zaps and add a step in the middle to find the info you need.
+Start out with these Zap templates to quickly get notified.
+You can also add a step in the middle to find the info you need.

 Bonus: Run Zaps from Terminal